Tesohh/dotdepot/README.md

 ## Feature wishlist

-- [ ] Sync entire directories instead of just files
-- [ ] Add option to run a pre-push and post-pull script (with previous confirmation)
+- [ ] add a middle ground layer API, that makes it so that you can safely use the cli without hsaving to use mongo_pw